-These kinds of injuries include lacerations to the face, as well as intra oral lacerations.
-In most cases these kinds of injuries are best repaired by stitching or suturing the wound.
-Our surgeons take care to inspect and treat all facial injuries, and to produce the best cosmetic result possible.
+These kinds of injuries include lacerations to the face, as well as intraoral lacerations.
+In most cases, these kinds of injuries are best repaired by stitching or suturing the wound.
+Our surgeons take care to inspect and treat all facial injuries and to produce the best cosmetic result possible.
 We understand that you want to avoid permanent visual damage to your face.
 We can also treat the underlying structures in the facial region as well.

 Bone Injuries and Fractures

 Bone injuries and fractures can be very serious.
-Any fractures to the facial bones need to be stabilized, much like any other bon that can be broken or fractured.
+Any fractures to the facial bones need to be stabilized, much like any other bone that can be broken or fractured.
 However, it presents a problem as facial bones can’t really be stabilized with a sling or cast.
 We opt for methods like rigid fixation which involves stabilizing the jaws by the surgical placement of small plates and screws.
 Doing so allows the bone to heal, and provides more freedom than wiring the jaws together.
 Our ultimate goal, other than a safe recovery, is that your facial appearance not be severely affected by the injury.

 A facial trauma related to the teeth goes far beyond a simple necessity of having to have a tooth pulled.
 Sometimes this involves fractures to the supporting bone, and sometimes involves teeth that have been completely displaced.
-Sometimes teeth can be replanted, otherwise implants will be necessary.
+Sometimes teeth can be replanted, otherwise, implants will be necessary.
 Any tooth that has been knocked out should be placed in milk or salt water immediately.
-It can be saved and re-inserted, but must be done as soon as possible.
+It can be saved and re-inserted but must be done as soon as possible.
 Don’t attempt to clean or wipe the tooth.